The name and title of the Son of God from the time of his anointing while on earth.

 Probably At Pharisee’s table, Jesus denounces

-Probably Discourse on God’s care; faithful
+Probably Discourse on God’s care; minister’s

-Probably Heals crippled woman on Sabbath;
+Probably Heals crippled woman on sabbath;

-Judea three illustrations
+Judea three parables

 Beyond Many put faith in Jesus

-Perea Teaches in cities, villages, moving
+Perea (or, Teaches in cities, villages, moving

 Perea Kingdom entrance; Herod’s threat;

-Probably Humility; illustration of grand
+Probably Humility; parable of grand

 Perea evening meal